rombachuk/cloudant-performancecollector/documentation/Installation.md

 * install and configuration of grafana on a server
 * install and configuration of postgres client on load-balancers
 * configuration of haproxy to support collection on load-balancers
-* install and configuration of performancecollector on load-balancers
+* install and configuration of performancecollector on load-balancers, including the periodic collection schedule via cron
 * _optional set up of ad-hoc api-based collection jobs_